Web Analytics

 3. How to book Tibet train/ flight tickets?

 Booking flights or train tickets to Tibet with foreign IDs and passports is now more accessible.
-For train travel, the Chinese railway has introduced an online identity verification service for foreign passports, allowing passengers to complete the verification process through the 12306 website or app by filling in the required information or submitting a photo of their passport information page.
+For train travel, the Chinese Railway has introduced an online identity verification service for foreign passports, allowing passengers to complete the verification process through the 12306 website or app by filling the required information or submitting a photo of the passport information page.
 This service streamlines the ticket purchasing process for foreigners, as they no longer need to visit a railway station in person for identity verification.
 For air travel, foreigners can use their passports to book both domestic and international flights within China.

 As a professional Tibet travel agency, we provide ticket booking services.
 We can guarantee you the Tibet train/ flight ticket and arrange a smooth and wonderful Tibet trip for you.
 Feel free to contact us for more details.